guhan/zerotociso/docs/GENERALSECURITY.md

 - Security through obscurity: Intentionally hide something and hope it doesn't get found
 - Encryption: Intentionally hiding the meaning of something from intended recipients
 - Security Governance: implementation of a security solution and management method are tightly interconnected
+- Business case: argument or position that defines a need to make a decision or take some sort of action
+- CISO: Chief Information Security Officer
+- CSO: Chief Security Officer (interchangeable with CISO)

 ## What is the CIA Triad?